jianzhnie/CyberAttackSimulator/docs/source/agent_training.rst

 From Exported YawningTitanRun
 *****************************

-If you have a .zip file that was generated using the YawningtitanRun class, it can be imported into your Yawning-Titan environment by using the :func:`~yawning_titan.yawning_titan_run.YawningTitanRun.import_from_export` function:
+If you have a .zip file that was generated using the YawningtitanRun class, it can be imported into your CyberAttackSim environment by using the :func:`~yawning_titan.yawning_titan_run.YawningTitanRun.import_from_export` function:

 .. code:: python